 A hard fork is a divergence in a blockchain that occurs when changing the validation rules specified in that blockchain’s protocol.

-The phrase hard fork is mainly used when upgrading virtual currencies (crypto assets).
-Virtual currency networks are decentralized by nature and these networks are created by various types of nodes.
+The phrase hard fork is mainly used when upgrading crypto assets.
+Crypto assets networks are decentralized by nature and these networks are created by various types of nodes.
 A hard fork requires each of these nodes to upgrade to the latest version of the protocol software.

-Consequently, this creates a virtual currency which has been upgraded and one which has not been upgraded, resulting in a “fork” into two different currencies.
-The incompatibility between the two virtual currencies is called a hard fork.
+Consequently, this creates a crypto assets which has been upgraded and one which has not been upgraded, resulting in a “fork” into two different currencies.
+The incompatibility between the two crypto assets is called a hard fork.

-For large-scale rule changes to virtual currencies in particular, maintaining backward and forward compatibility is technically difficult, which makes a hard fork necessary.
+For large-scale rule changes to crypto assets in particular, maintaining backward and forward compatibility is technically difficult, which makes a hard fork necessary.
 If backward and forward compatibility can be maintained, a soft fork is performed instead.

 Hard forks when a consensus is reached

 There are two major types of hard fork.

 The first type of hard fork occurs when one of the two crypto assets resulting from a hard fork virtually disappears.